Frequently Asked Questions

 III.
 Can asbestos techs, mold techs and home inspectors conduct Phase 1 ESA reports under the EPA law?

 No. According to EPA regulations, these individuals cannot conduct Phase 1 Environmental Site Assessment reports.
 This and other problems are why the regulation was written into code on November 1, 2005.
 These individuals who do not understand soil and groundwater contamination and liabilities should not be issuing opinions on these issues based on their qualifications in other fields.
 The Environmental Professionals who conduct Phase 1 reports should include their statements of qualifications in the report to verify their adherance to the regulation.

 IV.
 What is a Phase 2 Environmental Site Assessment report?

 When a Phase 1 ESA report finds a "Recognized Environmental Condition," a Phase Two Environmental Site Assessment report is typically recommended, in order to screen the soil and/or groundwater for potential significant environmental liabilities, whether they may be regulatory-mandated cleanups or toxic tort liabilities.
 These reports usually consist of using a drill rig or hand auger to collect shallow soil samples to determine if previous storage and use of chemicals at a property has released regulated substances into the ground that may be affecting the value of the property.

 V. How long does it take to complete a Phase 1 Environmental Site Assessment?

-Our turnaround time for completing a Phase One ESA report anywhere in the United States is typically two weeks.
+Our turnaround time for completing a Phase One ESA report anywhere in the United States is typically two to three weeks.
 However, if our search for files at the local environmental agencies indicates a file for the subject property, it may take a little longer (usually an extra week) because of scheduling an appointment to view the file is dependent on government agency appointment availability.